Research Snapshot

 Reuters reported that the Iran conflict has created a relative opening for an Indian cotton yarn hub amid broader trade and shipping disruption.
 That kind of headline matters because cotton does not need a pure crop shock to reprice.
 Textile routing, yarn demand, and regional supply-chain substitution can all change the marginal bid.

-CommodityNode’s refreshed model stack leans moderately bullish: the 30-day consensus sits near $80.02 and the 90-day consensus near $79.48.
+CommodityNode’s refreshed model stack leans moderately constructive: the 30-day consensus sits near $80.02 and the 90-day consensus near $79.48.
 Chronos-2 is more restrained at $78.04 over 90 days, while TimesFM is firmer at $80.92.
-The models are not wildly euphoric, but they do validate that the breakout is not happening against a bearish stack.
+The models are not wildly euphoric, but they do validate that the breakout is not happening against a weaker stack.

 What changed today